tomoemagica/gad/README.md

 Download URL
 https://github.com/tomoemagica/gad

-Put gad.py and gad.bat in DFL\workspace.
+Put gad.py in DFL\workspace.

 how to use
-Double click gad.bat to execute.
+py gad.py

 In the image in the DFL\workspace\data_src folder, Video frames in which Female are detected,